manheim/jenkinsfile-pipeline/README.md

 The example above gives you a bare-bones pipeline, and there may be Jenkinsfile features that you'd like to take advantage of.
 Some of these features have been pre-defined as Plugins for this library.
 Pre-defined plugins can be enabled by simply calling their static `init()` method.

+### Deployment Artifact Management
+* [StashUnstashPlugin](./docs/StashUnstashPlugin.md): Stash your artifact after BuildStage, and unstash it for each of your subsequent DeployStages.

 ### Credentials and Configuration Management
 * [CredentialsPlugin](./docs/CredentialsPlugin.md): Inject Jenkins credentials into your stages.